Electronics: Noise

 Electronic noise is defined as unwanted disturbances superposed on a useful signal that tend to obscure its information content.
 Noise is not the same as signal distortion caused by a circuit.
 Noise is associated with all electronic circuits.
 Noise may be electromagnetically or thermally generated, which can be decreased by lowering the operating temperature of the circuit.
 Other types of noise, such as shot noise cannot be removed as they are due to limitations in physical properties.

 Packaging methods

 Many different methods of connecting components have been used over the years.
 For instance, early electronics often used point to point wiring with components attached to wooden breadboards to construct circuits.
 Cordwood construction and wire wrap were other methods used.
-Most modern day electronics now use printed circuit boards made of materials such as FR4, or the cheaper (and less hard-wearing) Synthetic Resin Bonded Paper (SRBP, also known as Paxoline/Paxolin (trade marks) and FR2) – characterised by its brown colour.
-Health and environmental concerns associated with electronics assembly have gained increased attention in recent years, especially for products destined to go to European markets.
+Most modern-day electronics now use printed circuit boards made of materials such as FR-4 and FR-2.
+Modern PCBs are usually FR-4 epoxy boards with through hole or surface mount parts.
+Electrical components are generally mounted to PCBs using through-hole or surface mount.

-Electrical components are generally mounted in the following ways:
+Health and environmental concerns associated with electronics assembly have gained increased attention in recent years.